rayrwang/kine/README.md

 \*written by Opus 4.8

 Built for Minecraft 26.1.2 — the first unobfuscated release — against Mojang mappings on Fabric.
 Client-side only; every cheat is off by default and toggled from the settings menu (K).
-State is read live from the client each tick, so the numbers below are real in-game behaviour.
+State is read live from the client each tick.

 ### Elytra autopilot

 No fireworks.
-The autopilot flies a fixed pitch oscillation — a "porpoise" — trading altitude and speed to sustain roughly level cruise: dive ~34° to build airspeed, then at ~44 m/s snap the nose up ~48° and hold briefly (elytra physics make the climb outvalue the dive), then ease back to the dive angle over ~1 s and repeat.

-A flight director draws the commanded pitch as a bar; the autopilot (P to engage) follows it with smoothed, rate-limited pitch so it never snaps.
-A/D nudge heading; any real mouse movement hands control back instantly.
-Engagement uses hysteresis — ~120 blocks of clear air below to arm, staying armed until you drop below ~48 (a "TOO LOW" advisory otherwise).
-Altitude is a downward block scan (radio altimeter), shown as height above ground.
+The autopilot flies a "porpoise" — diving to build airspeed, then snapping the nose up to trade that speed back for altitude (elytra physics make the climb outvalue the dive) — to sustain roughly level cruise or to descend to a set altitude.
+A flight director draws the commanded pitch, and the commanded heading while steering, as bars; the autopilot (J to engage) follows them with smoothed, rate-limited control so nothing snaps.
+A/D set a heading bug it holds and tracks; any real mouse movement hands control straight back.
+Engagement is hysteretic — enough clear air below to arm, a "TOO LOW" advisory if you sink too far — and altitude comes from a downward block scan (radio altimeter), shown as height above ground.

+Two displays render the trajectory the flight model predicts: guiderails laid along it in the world (depth-sorted against terrain, so they pass behind hills and clouds correctly), and a side-profile cutaway plotting terrain and path out to render distance.

+### Terrain avoidance (opt-in)

+Turned on in settings, the autopilot rolls the real flight model forward each tick across the loaded heightmap and steers on the result — a receding-horizon search that flies straight when it can, climbs when the way ahead is clear above, turns toward open air when it isn't, and hard-banks from an imminent wall.
+With no recoverable path it hands control back rather than flying you into the ground.
+The same model feeds the guiderails, so the drawn path is the predicted one.

 ### Navigation and landing

-Press N to set a course: *Selected* holds a compass heading (set on a dial), *Managed* flies to an X/Z coordinate (two fields), or *Off*.
-In Managed mode a translucent green beam marks the target column in the world, the heading director bar and autopilot steer toward it, and the HUD shows distance and ETA.

-On arrival (within ~24 blocks) it runs a landing program: it picks the nearest safe touchdown column — skipping lava, fire, cactus, magma, powder snow and the like — orbits it tightly rather than overshooting, and descends on an altitude-scheduled pitch: a near-vertical 80° dive when high, easing to a gentle 10° flare by ~12 blocks up (so 1000 m+ is essentially straight down, soft at the bottom).
-Flying back out past ~36 blocks cancels it; touching down ends it.
+Press N to set a course: *Selected* holds a compass heading, *Managed* flies to an X/Z coordinate, or *Off*.
+In Managed mode a translucent green beam marks the target column, the director and autopilot steer to it, and the HUD shows distance and ETA.
+On arrival (~24 blocks) a landing program picks the nearest safe touchdown column — skipping lava, fire, cactus, magma, powder snow — orbits it tightly instead of overshooting, and descends on an altitude-scheduled pitch: near-vertical when high, easing to a gentle flare by ~12 blocks up.
+Flying back out cancels it; touchdown ends it.

 ### Range and endurance

-While wearing an elytra the HUD estimates how long you can stay up and how far you can go.
-Endurance sums the worn wing's durability plus every spare you can reach in the air — inventory and offhand, not shulker boxes — each scaled by its Unbreaking level; XP bottles and Mending aren't counted (no XP source aloft yet).
-Reserves follow aviation fuel planning: a 5% contingency plus a final reserve sized to glide down from your current altitude, taken off a smoothed altitude so the porpoise doesn't make the readouts pulse — the failsafe itself reads true instantaneous height.
-Endurance hits zero just as that failsafe would trigger.

-Range is endurance times your measured cruise speed — a rolling mean over whole porpoise cycles, so the fast dives and slow climbs cancel rather than making it wander — falling back to a nominal figure until a full cycle of samples exists.
-Range and ETA are both eased into a steady decline rather than left to twitch with each durability step: smoothed, but without the optimistic "reach further than you can" bias a naive average would add.
+While wearing an elytra the HUD estimates flight time and reach.
+Endurance sums the worn wing plus every spare you can reach airborne (inventory and offhand, not shulkers), each scaled by Unbreaking, minus aviation-style reserves: a 5% contingency plus a final reserve sized to glide down from your current altitude — so it reads zero just as the durability failsafe would fire.
+Range is endurance × measured cruise speed (a rolling mean over whole porpoise cycles, so dives and climbs cancel).
+Both range and ETA are eased into a steady decline rather than left to twitch with each durability step, without the optimism a naive average would add.

-### Elytra durability failsafe and auto-swap
+### Durability failsafe and auto-swap

-When the worn wing drops below the safe-glide reserve for your altitude you get a land-immediately warning and a two-tier auto-swap:

-- **At the warning:** hot-swap to a spare with enough flight time — durability × Unbreaking — to clear the warning outright.
-If your best spare wouldn't, nothing happens — the warning stays up so you land, rather than shuffling you onto another near-dead wing.
-- **About to break:** once durability is critically low, swap to *any* spare with more flight time left.
-The only priority left is not dying.

-Swaps go through real container-click packets and only run with no screen open and an empty cursor, so they can't strand an item.
-With nothing left to swap, on autopilot — if you don't take control within five seconds — it disconnects you, logging out before the wing breaks so you don't fall to your death.
-Flying manually it only warns.
+When the worn wing drops below the safe-glide reserve for your altitude you get a land-now warning and a two-tier hot-swap: first to a spare with enough flight time to clear the warning outright (and nothing if none would, so you land rather than shuffle onto another near-dead wing); then, once critically low, to any spare with more life left.
+Swaps use real container packets and only run with no screen open and an empty cursor.
+With nothing left and the autopilot flying, it disconnects you after five seconds of no input — out before the wing breaks.
+Manual flight only warns.

 ### Terrain crash protection

-A movement hook bleeds off only the velocity component heading *into* a surface — ground, ceiling, or wall along your actual descending path — and never steers you, so it can't itself cause a crash.
+A movement hook bleeds off only the velocity heading *into* a surface — ground, ceiling, or wall along your path — and never steers, so it can't itself cause a crash.
 Ground approaches are flared to a survivable descent rate and fall damage cushioned.
-It reduces impacts but can't guarantee zero damage, since damage is ultimately server-authoritative.
+It reduces impacts but can't guarantee zero, since damage is server-authoritative.

 ### Water-bucket clutch

 An automatic MLG.
-While you're free-falling hard enough to take damage — including after a broken elytra drops you into a plain fall — it predicts where you'll land and, once the spot is within reach, places a water source in the block you're about to hit, then scoops it back up once you're safely down.

-To get it right it sweeps your hitbox footprint against the real block collision shapes to find the *highest* surface you'll actually rest on, so a fence post tucked under an edge still counts, and aims there allowing for horizontal drift.
-It places while sneaking so the water lands on top of the surface instead of waterlogging it — the sneak is sent through the input packet so the client prediction and the server agree — and the pickup aims back at the exact spot it placed.
-A water bucket is staged from your inventory into the hotbar the moment the fall starts, and it skips dimensions where water would evaporate.
+While falling hard enough to take damage it sweeps your hitbox against real block collision shapes to find the highest surface you'll actually land on, places a water source there — sneaking, so it sits on top rather than waterlogging — and scoops it back once you're down.
+A bucket is staged to the hotbar when the fall starts; it skips dimensions where water would evaporate.

 ### AFK damage protection

-A dead-man switch for when you've stepped away.
-It tracks your last real input — a movement or action key, the mouse actually turning the view (the autopilot moving the camera for you doesn't count), or an open screen.
-If you take any damage after fifteen seconds idle, it logs you out before something finishes you off, naming the source by attacker or damage type — read straight off the client and worded as a precaution rather than an obituary.
-It complements the autopilot's own dead-man switch (which only fires on disengage), covering damage taken while it's still flying you, or while you're on foot.
+A dead-man switch for when you've stepped away: it tracks real input (keys, the mouse turning the view — not the autopilot moving it — or an open screen), and if you take damage after ~15 s idle it logs you out, naming the source.
+It complements the autopilot's own dead-man switch, covering damage taken while it's still flying you or while you're on foot.

 ### Combat and movement

-Projectile targeting predicts where an incoming or outgoing projectile is going and either draws a lead reticle or aims for you (aimbot, off by default), with optional glowing outlines.
-A dodge feature reads each incoming projectile's closest approach and nudges you laterally clear.
+Projectile targeting predicts where an incoming or outgoing projectile is going and either draws a lead reticle or aims for you (aimbot, off by default), with optional glowing outlines; a dodge reads each incoming projectile's closest approach and nudges you laterally clear.
 Fall prevention stops you walking off drops over three blocks unless you jump first.

 ### A note on anti-cheat

 HUD readouts are invisible to servers.
-The movement and inventory features — autopilot, fall prevention, crash protection, dodge, auto-swap, the water clutch — send normal-looking inputs and packets and are lower risk, though a strict anti-cheat could still flag something like a mid-flight armor swap.
-The aimbot is the one feature that's reliably bannable.
+The movement and inventory features send normal-looking inputs and packets and are lower risk, though a strict anti-cheat could still flag something like a mid-flight armor swap.
+The aimbot is the one reliably bannable feature.
 Use accordingly.

 ---